 Flaxseeds and Chia – How to eat them?

-Flaxseeds are cheaper and more accessible than chia seeds, and can be obtained at any natural foods store and in the spice aisle at the supermarket.
-Due to their hard shell they are not well digested, so it is better to consume them as ground seeds.
-The optimal way is to grind them yourself with a coffee grinder, blender or spice grinder as much as you need for two to three weeks and store n the freezer.
-You can also buy ground flax, be sure to choose the type that are sold refrigerated and in a vacuum pack.
+Flaxseeds are cheaper and more accessible than chia seeds and you can buy them from any natural foods store and in the spice aisle at the supermarket.
+Due to their hard shell, they are not well digested, so it is better to consume them as ground seeds.
+The optimal way is to grind them yourself with a coffee grinder, blender, or spice grinder as much as you need for two to three weeks and store in the freezer.
+You can also buy ground flax, but make sure to choose the type that is sold refrigerated and in a vacuum pack.

-It is also important to note that chia seeds, the seeds of one of the sage varieties, do not need to be ground up and they dissolve in any liquid they are in, making it easier to use.
-In addition to the omega 3 they contain, both flaxseeds and chia seeds are a great source of iron, calcium and zinc.
+It is also important to note that chia seeds, the seeds of one of the sage varieties, do not need to be ground up and they will soak up any liquid they are in, making them easier to use.
+In addition to the omega 3 they contain, both flaxseeds and chia seeds are a great source of iron, calcium, and zinc.

-There are recipes for vegan patties and baked goods that use the paste obtained from ground flaxseeds (which actually results from the jelly texture of the omega 3 itself).
+There are recipes for vegan patties and baked goods that use a mixture obtained from ground flaxseeds (which results from the jelly texture of the omega 3 itself).
 Since these are recipes that include baking or frying, the omega 3 content is probably insubstantial.

 Omega 3 supplements

-Those who do not want to consume flaxseed and chia seeds, or need a large amount of Omega-3, can also consume supplements.
-The ALA Omega 3 supplements are all vegan, and are usually based on flaxseeds, chia or netted sage.
+Those who do not want to consume flaxseed and chia seeds, or need a large amount of Omega-3, can also use supplements.
+The ALA Omega 3 supplements are all vegan, and are usually based on flaxseeds, chia, or netted sage.
 There is no known benefit to any of these sources over the others.